G3AN: Disentangling Appearance and Motion for Video Generation: Experiments

 \subsubsection{Quantitative Evaluation}

-We compare $G^3AN$ with three state-of-the-art methods, namely VGAN, TGAN, as well as MoCoGAN.
+We compare G$^{3}$AN with three state-of-the-art methods, namely VGAN, TGAN, as well as MoCoGAN.
 We report two evaluation metrics on the above four datasets.
-In particular, we extend the two most commonly used metrics in image generation, the Inception Score (IS) \cite{NIPS2016_6125} and Fr\'echet Inception Distance (FID) \cite{NIPS2017_7240}, into video level by using a pre-trained 3D CNN~\cite{hara2018can} as our feature extractor, similar to Wang \etal~\cite{wang2018vid2vid}.
+In particular, we use the extension of two most commonly used metrics in image generation, the Inception Score (IS) \cite{NIPS2016_6125} and Fr\'echet Inception Distance (FID) \cite{NIPS2017_7240}, in video level by using a pre-trained 3D CNN~\cite{hara2018can} as feature extractor, similar to Wang~\etal~\cite{wang2018vid2vid}.